niwayandm/datacamp-data-scientist-track/README.md

 # Datacamp-Projects
-Compilation of my Datacamp projects
+This is a compilation of the projects that I have done from Datacamp.